 In today’s increasingly competitive markets, simply automating procurement or payments oftentimes falls short of an organization’s ultimate goal.
 The P2P cycle starts with procurement and ends with payment, but there are many workflow steps between these tasks.
 This is where Accounts Payable Automation truly shines, although a robust solution can also factor in procurement and payment, too.

 AP Automation is highly dependent on integration.
 Your solution should integrate seamlessly with your core ERP system and any other technologies that help you collect, review, process, and pay invoices.
 Seamless doesn’t just mean “playing nice” with the various applications that keep your business running smoothly.
 Seamless integrations will allow users to control all aspects of Accounts Payable from a single platform.
 Therefore, if your solution allows you to process transactions in your native ERP system without accessing it directly, it is highly likely that it has been seamlessly integrated.
-Very few vendors offer this level of compatibility and integration, which is why Accounts Payable Automation is typically seen in SMEs and large enterprises where anything except touchless processing is simply too slow or erroneous to stay competitive.
+Very few vendors offer this level of compatibility and integration, which is why Accounts Payable Automation is typically seen in enterprises where anything except touchless processing is simply too slow or erroneous to stay competitive.

 Some vendors offer a single product marketed as Accounts Payable Automation Software (or similar).
 Others offer a single-source solution for all enterprise content, including (but not limited to) Accounts Payable documentation, as part of an Enterprise Content Management (ECM) system.
 There are some important distinctions between the two that must be considered before moving forward with a purchasing decision.